 Simple, right?
 Well, maybe not.
 Branding and the entire creative process is often anything but simple.
 But with these guidelines in mind, you can help define and reinvigorate your brand.

 Looking to reinvigorate your brand?
-Our team is offering a 15% discount on all logo, branding, and identity packages from now until the end of February.
-Take advantage of this great deal and bring your branding and identity into 2019.
+Contact our team for more information about all logo, branding, and identity packages available!
+Bring your branding and identity into 2020.